 A minor one, at the beginning of Sky High.
 Will's parents defeat a giant robot terrorizing the city and the Commander takes a part of the robot (its eye) as a trophy.
 That robot eye is still functioning and being used by Royal Pain (who sent the robot to attack the city in the first place) to secretly spy on the heroes.
 Royal Pain knew he would do just this ("His ego's bigger than a giant robot") and the reporter says its a habit but if he didn't then plans falls flat, and that would detrail the entire Evil Plan.

-Noteworthy in that it's implied that Khan's perfectly aware that he's being blinded by his own hatred, and simply doesn't care anymore, so long as Kirk suffers.
+Star Trek II: The Wrath of Khan.
+Kirk baits Khan into following him into the Mutara Nebula by "laughing" at his "superior intellect."
+It's implied that Khan's perfectly aware that he's being blinded by his own hatred, and simply doesn't care anymore, so long as Kirk suffers.

 This extends into the original trilogy as well.
 When Sidious learns that "Skywalker" destroyed the Death Star, he concludes Anakin's child survived, a possibility he did not foresee.
 Seeing a way to turn this to his advantage, he orders Vader to find Luke so that he may turn him, potentially more powerful than Vader, into his new apprentice (unbeknownst to him, Vader already knew of Luke's existence and was planning to do the same thing to Palpatine).
 He also allowed the Rebel Alliance to learn the location of the new Death Star and its shield generator in order to trap them, knowing they would not pass up an opportunity to attack while he was personally inspecting it.
 The only flaw in his plan was underestimating Luke's resolve.
 Luke refuses to turn, forcing Palpatine to try to kill him, which accidentally manipulated Vader again: his desire to protect his family triggered his fall, and now triggered his redemption.
 Oh, and he also did not take into account the possibility that the local race of Ridiculously Cute Critters could defeat his army.